Antennipatus: Classification

 Before its description, Antennipatus was considered virtually identical to Helenodora and possibly a member of the same genus.
-However, after being described, both were found to differ in a few key ways.
+Though, after being described, both were found to differ in a few key ways.
 On its trunk, Helenodora has nine plicae per segment while Antennipatus has eight.
 Antennipatus was also significantly larger, though this may be caused by the specimens being of different ontogenetic ages.

-Antennipatus is regarded as the earliest-known onychophoran.
-However, it is difficult to place phylogenetically due to lacking several informative traits.
-The jaw blade and genital opening are either hidden or completely absent, preventing even a family-level assignment (Peripatidae or Peripatopsidae).
+Generally, Antennipatus is regarded as the earliest-known onychophoran.
+Despite this, it is difficult to phylogenetically place due to lacking several informative traits.
+For instance, the jaw blade and genital opening are either hidden or completely absent, preventing even a family-level assignment (Peripatidae or Peripatopsidae).
 Based on a time-calibrated phylogeny, Antennipatus predates the diversification of Peripatopsidae by around 100 million years and is within the error bar of early Peripatidae diversification.

 Since it lived in the Northern Hemisphere and had a large body size, Antennipatus could have affinities with peripatids (either part of the crown or stem-group).
 Yet, as mentioned before, this can not be clearly demonstrated.
 The animal differs from living Peripatidae in the number of plicae on its trunk.
 Compared to Antennipatus's 8, most peripatids have 12 but up to 24 plicae per segment.
 Velvet worms are estimated to have first appeared in the Late Devonian.
 Combined with the animal's terrestrial lifestyle and placement in time, Antennipatus could easily be a crown-group onychophoran.
 Nonetheless, later studies treat this with caution.
 A 2018 paper by Gonzalo et al. viewed Antennipatus a true onychophoran of uncertain placement.
 It could either be in the crown group (the common ancestor of Peripatidae and Peripatopsidae plus all of its descendants) or outside of this in the stem group.
 A 2021 paper by Baker et al. agreed with this, but conservatively treated it as a stem-group representative for the purposes of their study.
+A 2025 paper by Knecht et al. redescribing the lobopodian Palaeocampa anthrax recovered Antennipatus as an onychophoran in a polytomy with the extinct Cretoperipatus, Helenodora, and various living velvet worms.